-a) Information relating to the bodies that The OBL Remuneration Committee i.e. the Management is responsible oversee remuneration and mandate of for overseeing, review and implementation of Bank's overall the Management. compensation structure and related policies regarding remuneration the Management. packages for all / specialized employees and the Directors/MD/any other Bank appointed/engaged person(s)/Material Risk Takers of the Bank.
-They also oversee performance linked incentives, perquisites, other financial entions at with a view to attract motivate and ratein erall ation /anv the sites. other financial options etc. with a view to attract, motivate and retain talents and review compensation packages/pay structure in comparison to that of other Banks and the industry in general to maintain its competitive edge.
+a) Information relating to the bodies The OBL Remuneration Committee i.e. the Management is that oversee remuneration and responsible for overseeing, review and implementation of Bank's mandate of the Management. overall compensation structure and related policies regarding remuneration packages for all / specialized employees and the Directors/MD/any other Bank appointed/engaged person(s)/Material Risk Takers of the Bank.
+They also oversee performance linked incentives, perquisites, other financial options etc. with a view to attract, motivate and retain talents and review competitive edge.